 Neglected infectious diseases are a group of infections that are especially prevalent in low-income populations of the world.
-The Parsons Lab works on two such diseases: human African trypanosomiasis (also known as African sleeping sickness) and toxoplasmosis.
-Additionally, there is no vaccine for either disease.
+The Parsons Lab works to identify drug targets and drug candidates for such diseases including human African trypanosomiasis (also known as African sleeping sickness), leishmaniasis, and toxoplasmosis.
+There are no vaccines for these diseases.
 African sleeping sickness is a fatal disease, and treatment is complex and facing resistance.
+Leishmaniasis treatment is also difficult due to drug resistance.
 Toxoplasmosis affects persons with AIDS, causing dangerous encephalitis.
-Both diseases are caused by single-celled parasites that are similar to the human host at the cellular and biochemical level, making treatment challenging.
+These diseases are caused by single-celled parasites that are similar to the human host at the cellular and biochemical level, making treatment challenging.
 We are seeking to discover new ways to kill the parasites specifically without harming the human host.

 Identifying Drugs for Toxoplasmosis

 The Parsons Lab is part of a consortium project to identify new drugs to treat toxoplasmosis.
 The project aims to create new compounds that specifically inactive a Toxoplasma gondii enzyme called CDPK1.
 This enzyme is a protein kinase, which modifies and activates other proteins important for the parasite to invade host cells where it can multiply.
 The active site of CDPK1 is different from the active sites of human protein kinases, and thus it has been possible to develop molecules that block the parasite but do not harm human cells.
 This collaborative project includes biochemists, structural biologists, chemists, pharmacologists and parasitologists working together to accomplish our goals.